ls895/map-project/README.md

 Clicking on a marker has the same effect as clicking directly on a location on the places page (bringing up a info window and the detail page).

+Click on the resize button (double arrow) at bottom of viewport to resize/ rezoom the map based on the distribution of the map markers.

 ###Frameworks and libraries###

 The following libraries, APIs and information sources are utilized in the site: